wincent/masochist/content/wiki/Migrating a Subversion repository from one machine to another.md

 ---
 tags: subversion wiki
 cache_breaker: 1
+title: Migrating a Subversion repository from one machine to another
 ---

 Notes made while migrating the [Wincent Strings Util](/wiki/Wincent_Strings_Util) repository from the local repository to the public (Internet) repository.